Back to AgenTank

 overload()

 Arms the next successful shot to fire two bullets.
+Must be used within 10 frames.
 Cooldown: 32 frames.

 cloak()